genomicsclass/book/pages/plots_to_avoid.md

 ![Data and boxplots for original data (left) and in log scale (right).](figure/plots_to_avoid-importance_of_log-1.png)

-### Show The Scatter Plot
+#### Show the scatter plot

 The purpose of many statistical analyses is to determine relationships between two variables.
 Sample correlations are typically reported and sometimes plots are displayed to show this.
-However, showing just the regression line is one way to display your data badly as it hides the scatter.
+However, showing just the regression line is one way to display your data badly since it hides the scatter.
 Surprisingly, plots such as the following are commonly seen.

 Again start by loading data: